• Menu

 Rosslare to Fishguard with Stena Line

-There are no ferry routes linking Ireland and Scotland, but there are two crossings between Northern Ireland and Scotland:
+There are no ferry routes linking the Irish Republic with Scotland, but there are two crossings between Northern Ireland and Scotland:

 Larne to Cairnryan with P&O Ferries